byeongkang/LIF/README.md

 # Cross-Domain RGB-to-Event Image Translation Using Spiking Neurons for Eye Detection

+- Byeongjun Kang, and Dongwoo Kang.
+Cross-Domain RGB-to-Event Image Translation Using Spiking Neurons for Eye Detection.
+In 2024 *IEEE Transactions on emerging topics in computational intelligence (Submitted)*

 This repository provides **Synthetic Event Generation** code for the paper, "**Cross-Domain RGB-to-Event Image Translation Using Spiking Neurons for Eye Detection**."
 It demonstrates how to transform an Event-style version of the CelebA dataset through several steps involving spiking neuron models, background removal, and region refinement, ultimately generating a synthetic Event dataset ready for eye detection training.

 <p align="center">